- Connected Youth Justice

 Adelaide SA 5001

-All applicants are notified in writing about the outcome of their application.
+Applicants are notified in writing about the outcome of their application.
 If the eligibility criteria are not met and registration cannot be completed, the applicant will be advised of the reasons they are not eligible.

 If there is any difficulty in confirming eligibility, the Victims Registrar will contact the applicant to seek further information or clarification of the information already provided.

-The Victims Registrar will contact successful applicants to provide further details about the ongoing process and advise the Training Centre Review Board or Parole Board (youth or adult) of South Australia, of the registration, where appropriate.
+The Victims Registrar will contact successful applicants to provide further details about the process and advise the Training Centre Review Board or Parole Board (youth or adult) of South Australia, of the registration, where appropriate.

 Important Information for Applicants